Emil Skamene

+Early life

+Skamene was born in Buczacz, Poland (now part of Ukraine).
+Many of his family members were killed in Nazi death camps, but he escaped and was adopted by a Czech family.
+He received his MD and PhD from Charles University in Prague before carrying out post-doctoral research at Harvard Medical School from 1968-1970 and later specialty training in allergy and immunology at McGill University from 1970-1974.

+Research career

-He is the Director of Research for the McGill University Health Centre, the Director of the Centre for the Study of Host Resistance, and a Professor in the Department of Medicine, the Department of Human Genetics, and the Institute of Parasitology.
+Skamene was the Director of Research for the McGill University Health Centre, the Director of the Centre for the Study of Host Resistance, and a Professor in the Department of Medicine, the Department of Human Genetics, and the Institute of Parasitology.

 In 2005, he was made a Knight (Chevalier) of the National Order of Quebec.
 In 2001, he was awarded the Prix Armand-Frappier.
 In 1997, he was made a Fellow of the Royal Society of Canada.

+Skamene died in Hudson, Quebec on 3 October 2024, at the age of 83.